lamteteeow/ScientificVisualization/README.md

 # ScientificVisualization

-create a simulation of our Solar System with C++ library VTK However due to large files, this repo is still underconstruction
+Create a simulation of our Solar System with C++ library VTK

+Last programming exercise still needs to be updated.